Calle 25 de Enero: Today

 The houses, the street and its surrounding areas were restored in 1991 under mayor Rafael Cordero Santiago as part of the city's efforts to "rescue" its history.

 Starting in the early twentieth century, the site of the El Polvorin fire saw the construction of what became Ponce High School.
 The school, still functioning today, is a complex of seven buildings and is listed in the National Register of Historic Places.

 Ponce is the only town in Puerto Rico that has officially declared a group of citizens as "heroes".
 The date of the twenty-fifth of January is, after the date of the founding of the city (1692), the second most important date in the municipality of Ponce.
 The seven heroes where: Rafael Rivera Esbri (who later became mayor of the municipality), Juan Romero, Rafael del Valle y Valle, Cayetano Casals, Pedro Sabater, Gregorio Rivera, Pedro Ruiz y Tomás Rivera.
 The heroes proclamation was made via a legislative action and was exhibited at the Parque de Bombas museum.
 Regrettably, it disappeared from the museum while it was being restored during the years 1969 to 1972.

-In gratitude for their work, every January 25 the municipality of Ponce places a wreath of flowers and performs other activities to commemorate the daring labor of these heroes during the fateful "El Polvorin" fire.
+In gratitude for their work, every 25 January the municipality of Ponce places a wreath of flowers and performs other activities to commemorate the daring labor of these heroes during the fateful "El Polvorin" fire.
 The city also has a marble obelisk prominently displayed on its main square, Plaza Federico Degetau, to honor the memory of the heroes of "El Polvorin".
 The obelisk was erected by a city board consisting of Jaime L. Drew, Antonio Arias, and Antonio Mirabal.
-It was built in 1958, thus replacing the original obelisk built shortly after the 25 January 1899 fire which was destroyed by the 1918 Puerto Rico earthquake.
+It was built in 1958, thus replacing the original obelisk built shortly after the 25 January 1899 fire which was destroyed by the 1918 San Fermín earthquake.
 Ponce firefighters have another memorial at Cementerio Civil de Ponce: the Monument to the El Polvorin Heroes, where the remains of the seven heroes are buried.
 Ponce firefighters since those first seven heroes have been eligible to be laid to rest at this tomb-monument, and many have been laid there.